King Britt: Biography

 Britt released Adventures in Lo Fi on London's BBE label in 2003.
 Guests on the album included Madlib as Quasimoto, De La Soul, Dice Raw, Ivana Santilli and Butterfly from Digable Planets.
 He produced King Britt Presents: Sister Gertrude Morgan in 2005.
 A recreation of self-proclaimed bride of christ, Sister Gertrude's original Preservation Hall album gets new life.
 The record was included in the Michael Mann's 2006 film Miami Vice, on the AdBusters compilation, Live Without Dead Time and the HBO television show True Blood.
 Still continuing to DJ/produce, King changed his direction and began focusing on techno music and in 2006 released Interpretation under the moniker The Nova Dream Sequence.
 Released on Munich based label Compost, this record was praised by Derrick May and Carl Craig, including many of the songs in their sets.
 May also contributed to the liner notes.

 Britt won the Pew Fellowship in the Arts for composition in 2007.

 Britt and multimedia artists Rucyl started the project 'Saturn Never Sleeps' in 2009.
 It is an electronic improvisational group as well as a label.
 They curated a musical event for the Institute of Contemporary Art in Philadelphia to coincide with a Sun Ra touring exhibit, and continued the project as residents at The Painted Bride Art Center in Philadelphia.
 Saturn Never Sleeps went on to become a band, label and is curated monthly in Philadelphia.

 Intricate Beauty by Britt was released in 2010 on Nervous Recordings.
 Special guests included Lady Alma, RYAT and Astrid Suryanto, who sings on the club hit "Now".
 Tim Conley a.k.a.
 MAST played guitar on the title track "Intricate Beauty".
 Britt also produced for Canadian rock stars Bedouin Soundclash on the album Light the Horizon.

 Britt has remixed for musicians Tori Amos, Miles Davis, Saul Williams and Meredith Monk and Wendy & Lisa.

 In 2014, he produced The Phoenix by Fhloston Paradigm for the Hyperdub label.
 2016 brought two album projects, Donna by Cassy and Pendulous Moon by the German singer, Clara Hill.

 In 2017, Britt’s project Fhloston Paradigm released the album After...
 It featured guest appearances by Nosaj Thing, Ryat, Jacqueline Constance, Moor Mother, Pia Ercole, Stephanie Yu, Alexa Barchini, Kate Faust, Petra, Puerto Rican Space Program and Tim Motzer.
 In 2017, he also contributed to Gonjasufi's album Mandela Effect.

+In 2022, Britt organised the Blacktronika: Now Is The Time Festival at the Museum of Modern Art (MOCA) in Los Angeles.
+The event featured artists including 700Bliss (Moor Mother / DJ Haram), Xenia Rubinos, Suzi Analogue, Chimurenga Renaissance and amongst others.

+In 2025, Britt was named the MacArthur Foundation Endowed Chair in Digital Media and Learning.